nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/timer.rst

 The library is enabled and configured entirely using the Kconfig system.
 Set the :kconfig:option:`CONFIG_BM_TIMER` Kconfig option to enable the library.

-You can set the timer IRQ priority by setting the :kconfig:option:`CONFIG_BM_TIMER_IRQ_PRIO` Kconfig option.
+You can adjust the timer IRQ priority using the :kconfig:option:`CONFIG_BM_TIMER_IRQ_PRIO` Kconfig option.

 Initialization
 ==============

-A timer instance is initialized by calling the :c:func:`bm_timer_init` function, selecting the timer mode and providing the user callback for when the timer expires.
+To initialize a timer instance, call the :c:func:`bm_timer_init` function.
+Specify the timer mode and provide a user callback function that will be called when the timer expires.

 The timer can be initialized in the following modes:

-* :c:macro:`BM_TIMER_MODE_SINGLE_SHOT` - Expire only once when started.
+* :c:macro:`BM_TIMER_MODE_SINGLE_SHOT` - The timer expires only once after it is started.
-* :c:macro:`BM_TIMER_MODE_REPEATED` - Restart when expired until stopped.
+* :c:macro:`BM_TIMER_MODE_REPEATED` - The timer automatically restarts upon expiring until it is stopped.

 Usage
 *****

-After initialization, the timer is started by calling the :c:func:`bm_timer_start` function, providing the timeout and user provided context passed to the callback.
+After initialization, start the timer by calling the :c:func:`bm_timer_start` function, providing the timeout and user-provided context passed to the callback.
-The timeout is given in ticks.
+The timeout is provided in ticks.

-The library provides macros for providing the time in standard time units:
+The library provides macros to convert standard time units to ticks:

 * :c:macro:`BM_TIMER_US_TO_TICKS` - Converts microseconds to ticks.
 * :c:macro:`BM_TIMER_MS_TO_TICKS` - Converts milliseconds to ticks.

-A timer is stopped by calling the :c:func:`bm_timer_stop` function.
+To stop a timer, call the :c:func:`bm_timer_stop` function.

+Sample
+******

+Usage of this library is demonstrated in the :ref:`timer_sample` sample.

 Dependencies
 ************